 The New York courts' long tradition of applying the rule of "caveat emptor" or "let the buyer beware" to real estate transactions is changing.
 Under "caveat emptor," the buyer was responsible for inspecting and finding defects in the property before the purchase, and the listing brokers generally had no duty to disclose information about property defects.

 However, exceptions have long been a part of New York's legal approach.
-If the listing broker passed information about the property from the seller to the buyer that the broker actually knew was false, or if the listing broker omitted material facts about known defects, the listing broker may be liable to the buyer for damages; but only if the misinformation, or omitted information, was material to the buyer's decision to purchase the properly and the buyer relied upon the listing broker's statements in making the final purchase decision.
-If the buyer's inspection revealed any information that could lead to knowledge of property defects, the buyer cannot claim reliance on the broker's statements.
+If the listing broker passed information about the property from the seller to the buyer that the broker actually knew was false, or if the listing broker omitted material facts about known defects, the listing broker could be liable to the buyer for damages; but only if the misinformation, or omitted information, was material to the buyer's decision to purchase the property and the buyer relied upon the listing broker's statements in making the final purchase decision.
+If the buyer's inspection revealed any information that could lead to knowledge of property defects, the buyer could not claim reliance on the broker's statements.

-Recent court rulings have softened the application of "caveat emptor" as applied to brokers.
+More recent court rulings softened the application of "caveat emptor" as applied to brokers.
 Also, the New York legislature amended the law governing real estate broker licensing to add some disclosure requirements (in 2002), and added more disclosure requirements with the passage of the Property Condition Disclosure Act (the PCDA).
 (N.Y.
 Real Prop.
 Law § § 460-467.)

 The listing broker is required to advise the seller about the disclosure requirements contained in the PCDA prior to the time the buyer signs the real estate purchase contract.
 The listing broker will usually provide a blank disclosure statement form for the seller to complete, but is not legally required to do so.

-New York real estate brokers and agents brokers who engage in fraud or fraudulent practices or dishonest or misleading advertising face fines or revocation or suspension of their license.
+New York real estate brokers and agents who engage in fraud or fraudulent practices or dishonest or misleading advertising face fines or revocation or suspension of their license.
 This comes from Article 12-A of the Real Property Law.
 (N.Y.
 Real Prop.
-Law §§ 440-443-a) as administered through the Department of State Division of Licensing.
+Law §§ 440-443) as administered through the Department of State Division of Licensing.
 (N.Y.
 Real Prop.
-Law § 441-c(1)(a)).
+Law § 441-C).

 In 1995, to settle a growing controversy over what were called "stigmatized properties," the New York legislature amended the broker licensing laws to relieve brokers from any duty to disclose:

-Unlike the listing broker, or the dual agent, the buyer's broker is exclusively the agent of the buyer, representing the interests of the buyer only.
+Unlike a listing broker, or a dual agent, a New York buyer's broker is exclusively the agent of the buyer, representing the interests of the buyer only.
 The buyer's broker owes the buyer undivided loyalty, and must make a complete disclosure of everything known about the property to the buyer.

 For further information on New York real property broker disclosure requirements, consult an experienced real estate attorney.